mark-onyschuk/TTC-4-Mac/README.md

-This source code weakly relies on an internal library - you should be able to eliminate that reliance if you'd like to compile and run this code yourself - basically I'm using a property wrapper from an internal project we call "Silo" backing onto user defaults.
+This source code weakly relies on an internal library - you should be able to eliminate that reliance if you'd like to compile and run this code yourself - basically I'm using a property wrapper from an internal project we call "Silo" that backs properties onto user defaults.